lauratasso/GraphColoringHybridPSO/README.md

 # GraphColoringPSO
-Chromatic number problem using PSO
+Chromatic number problem using PSO for Computational Intelligence class.

 In this implementation, i try to resolve the problem of graph coloring using two approaches:
   - Particle Swarm Intelligence (PSO)